Guidance for couples planning to get married or form a civil partnership in England, and venues hosting these events.

 - guidance for the safe use of places of worship

-- guidance for hotel and other accommodation providers
+- guidance for hotels and guest accommodation

 - guidance on face coverings

 - guidance on maintaining records to support NHS Test and Trace